inet-framework/inet-showcases/mobility/spatial/doc/index.rst

    :scale: 80%
    :align: center

-Here are the key parts of the configuration regarding the visualization of the playground in 3D:
+Here are the key parts of the configuration regarding the visualization of the scene in 3D:

 .. literalinclude:: ../omnetpp.ini
    :language: ini